 The Germans consider it very unlucky to say “happy birthday” to someone before it’s their birthday.

-Here are the top five translation tips that will make you sound like a local in no time:
+Here are the top five translation tips that will make you sound like a local in German market in no time:

 Take a note of differences in spelling, punctuation, pricing, date formats, measurements and terminology.